bettdouglas/hospitals/README.md

 The second part focused on creating the Flutter Client with state management using riverpod.

     - The [app](app/) [README](app/README.md) of the app in the second part focuses on how to use Client Interceptors in gRPC.
-    - The [server](server/) [README](server/README.md) focuses on implementing Server Side gRPC interceptors which get called when a request is made to the server
+    - The [server](server/) [README](server/README.md) focuses on implementing Server Side gRPC interceptors which get called whenever any request is made to the server.
+That enables things like authentication, logging etc.